Skip to Content

 The district attorney also suggested that the court cannot guarantee that the defendants will follow any rules applied to them should they be let out on bail.
 He claimed that, even with ankle monitors and other restrictions, there would be no way for the court to monitor their social media usage.

-He then proceeded to claim that the prosecution possessed proof that the defendants can't follow rules, even while in jail.
+He then proceeded and said that the prosecution possessed proof that the defendants "can't follow rules," even while in jail.
 Richardson disclosed that Enamorado and his partner, Wendy Lujan, allegedly “violated jail rules” by setting up a three-way call to be able to talk to each other.

 “To my knowledge, there was no court order prohibiting any of the defendants from speaking to each other,” said Rosenberg on Friday.
 “So they’re in the hole for something they did not know they were not supposed to do."